Nine Lodges meet at The Masonic Hall, The Crescent, Taunton TA1 4EB

-Emergency Services Lodge was formed in 1990, specifically to cater for those who, as the name suggests, are either now or were in the past associated with any of the three emergency services.
+Emergency Services Lodge was formed in 1990, specifically to cater for those who, as the name suggests, are either now or were in the past associated with any of the emergency services.
 Our members are therefore retired or serving members of those services, or have a connection in some way to them, however tenuous.
 We have a reputation for friendliness and good humour, and regularly participate in fraternal visits to like lodges in neighbouring counties.

-Contact the Lodge Secretary: Tony Beaumont
+Contact the Lodge Secretary: W.Bro Robert Nichols

 From the North and East, follow the main ‘through’ route through the town; signed A38 Exeter.
 Just past Temple Methodist Church and before Pedestrian Tfc L turn right into ‘The Crescent’.
 MH approx 45yds on right; entrance through small blue door on left of steps.
 Limited parking adjoining Hall but PCP (Pay and Display before 18.00 hours) down turning off Crescent further north.
 On- street parking in The Crescent after 18.00 hours.

 From the West, enter town along Wellington Road, follow main ‘through’ route signed A38 Bristol, turn left into The Crescent just after Police Station and Pedestrian Tfc L. MH as from the north and east.

 From Minehead, turn left at R/Abt at ‘Cross Keys’ at the junction of the B3227 and A361;; turn right at the next R/Abt (marked Wellington), continue across railway bridge to next R/Abt and turn left on to Wellington Road, then as ‘From the West’.